Bernie Kilgariff memorial scholarship

 - send your results and enrolment details to the scholarships administrator within 21 days of the results being released by your university

-- let the scholarships administrator know if your address, telephone, email, or banking details change - if the scholarships administrator cannot contact you, your scholarship may be suspended
+- let the scholarships administrator know if your address, phone, email, or banking details change.
+If the scholarships administrator cannot contact you, your scholarship may be suspended

-- respond to requests from the scholarships administrator.
+- respond to requests from the scholarships administrator within the set time.

 If you do not respond to requests from the scholarships administrator in the set time period or there is a breach of your terms and conditions, your scholarship may be suspended, withdrawn and in some circumstances you may have to repay the money to the Northern Territory Government.